arthuro555/GDevelop/GDJS/tests/README.md

 npm run test:firefox:watch # To run tests using Firefox
 ```

-> ⚠️ If you're working on GDJS or extensions, make sure to have the development version of GDevelop running so that changes in GDJS or extension files are rebuilt (or run `npm run build` in `GDJS/`, but better run GDevelop so that any changes are watched).
+> ⚠️ If you're working on GDJS or extensions, make sure to have the development version of GDeveloppe running so that changes in GDJS or extension files are rebuilt (or run `npm run build` in `GDJS/`, but better run GDeveloppe so that any changes are watched).

 ## About the tests